FAQs regarding proposed water park project in South Loop

 The City continues to analyze the feasibility of the water park project.
-If the project continues on the current schedule, construction could start as early as late 2019, and be complete in 2021.
+If the project continues on the current schedule, construction could start as early the first quarter of 2020, and be complete in 2022.
 It is important to note that like any large development project, the water park project is still in a phase where construction is not guaranteed and there are many factors which could cause the project to not move forward.

 Who owns the land where the project would be built?

-Triple 5 owns the land where the project would be built.
+Triple 5 (MOA owners) owns the land where the project would be built.
 In the model currently being analyzed, the City would lease the land from Triple 5 at market rates for 50 years.